 - yogurt.
 Thinned or spread on toast or fruit or stirred into oatmeal or

-Fresh, very thinly sliced or shredded; diced and roasted or sauteed, or in applesauce.
+Fresh, very thinly sliced or shredded; diced and roasted or Aauteed, or in Applesauce or Applesauce Muffins.

 Fresh, diced or dried and diced.
 Try them softened in oatmeal.